vmchale/pizarnik/tut/exp.md

 Pattern matching is different from a function returning values: it is a disjunctive product.
-By accounting for polarity, i.e. argument vs. return value, we get first-class patterns.
+By accounting for polarity, i.e. argument vs. return value, we get extensible pattern matching.
 Both the "left" and "right" aspects are first-class.

 To wit, we can define